junsoo424/junsoo424.github.io/_pages/about.md

 ## News

-[02/2022] I got my bachelor's degree and I will start the master's course at KAIST AI.
+[02/2022] Finally, I got my bachelor's degree and I will start the master's course at KAIST AI.